albizures/vyke-results/README.md

 ```

 ### toExpect
-Similar to toUnwrap but with a custom error
+Converts a promise to a result and throws an error with a custom message if the result is an error
 > [!TIP]
 > alias of `r.toExpect`
 ```ts